Use the platform to find, review, organize, prioritize, and fix accessibility issues. The issues (findings) are grouped within projects and tasks.

 Workspaces

 Workspaces hold all accessibility testing and remediation data.
-If you belong to more than one workspace, you can switch between them using the dropdown in the top-level navigation.
-For a high-level view of your workspace, go to the Portfolio page.
+If you belong to more than one workspace, use the Switcher to move between them.

-Organization administrators, Workspace users, and Workspace administrators have access to data and functionality at the workspace level.
-This includes all the digital assets and projects within a workspace, but only Organization and Workspace administrators can do administrative tasks like adding users.
+Organization admins, Workspace users, and Workspace admins can access workspace data and features, including all digital assets and projects.
+However, only Organization and Workspace admins can perform certain administrative tasks, for example, add new users.
 Learn more about user groups.

 Digital assets

-Digital assets are the assets you want to make accessible, like websites, apps, or different environments.
-You can have multiple digital assets in a workspace.
+Digital assets are digital items and spaces that you want to make accessible, such as websites, apps, or other environments.
+A single workspace can contain multiple digital assets.

-If your team member doesn’t need access to an entire workspace, you can add them as Digital asset users.
-Digital asset users have testing functionalities and can only access the digital assets they’re added to.
+Note: If a team member doesn’t need access to the entire workspace, you can add them as a Digital asset user.
+They can run tests but only access specific digital assets they’re assigned to.
 Learn more about user groups.

 Projects and tasks